 This air purifier comes packed with smart features, including an excellent night mode.
 It has a nice design and can service rooms up to 279 square feet.
 The air purifier can be a good choice for any bedroom in your home.

 The unit is equipped with a high-quality HEPA silent filter.
 It deals with such pollutants as mold, dust, pollen, bacteria, VOCs, and others 0.3 microns in diameter.
-If you need the air purifier to battle heavy odors or smoke, you can buy an additional Smoke Stop filter.
+If you need the air purifier to battle heavy smoke odors, you can buy an additional Smoke Stop filter.

 The HEPA filter needs to be replaced every 9 months roughly, but will depend on how often you use the air purifier.
 The replacement filter costs about $50.